 You can search for terms inside less, move by page, display with line numbers etc.

-Using the argument of the previous command comes handy in many situations.
+Using the argument of the previous command comes in handy in many situations.

 Say you have to create a directory and then go into the newly created directory.
 There you can use the !$ options.

 You can call the entire previous command with !!.
-This comes particularly useful when you have to run a command and realize that it needs root privileges.
+This is particularly useful when you have to run a command and realize that it needs root privileges.